Rugby Park: Renovations

-Park Hotel

 Some work has since been done to increase the revenue created by the ground.
 In June 2002 the Park Hotel was opened adjacent to the stadium.
 The hotel was built on the site of Kilmarnock's training pitch and accommodates fifty twin/double bedrooms, a conference centre, a café, bar and restaurant.
 In November 2004 a new sports bar was opened in the West Stand, sponsored by Foster's Lager.

+In 2014, new 3G artificial surfacing was installed at Rugby Park.

 Recent developments

 An artificial playing surface was installed in the summer of 2014.
 This was later replaced by an artificial hybrid surface during the 2019 close season.
+In November 2023 the club announced their intention to replace the artificial surface with natural grass in 2025, if work on a separate training facility can be completed.

 In February 2019 Kilmarnock received approval to install a new safe-standing section in areas of the East and Moffat stands.
 The installation process was completed in early December of that year.
 In 2020, plans were unveiled revealing details of plans for further renovations at Rugby Park, creating a new entrance, changing facilities and community resources, including a memorial garden.
+During the 2021–22 season offices were installed in the upper deck of the Moffat Stand, which reduced the seating capacity of the stadium to 15,552.

 Stadium design

 Despite becoming a modern, all-seater stadium, a number of features in the design of the stands give it a unique look.
-All stands bar the West Stand have very little beneath them, as the tea bars and toilets are located under the lowest possible point towards the pitch.
+All stands except the West Stand have very little beneath them, as the tea bars and toilets are located under the lowest possible point towards the pitch.
 The rest of the area underneath is open tarmac, with the steel framework fully exposed.
 Moreover, the turnstiles for the three newer stands are built into a perimeter wall rather than the stadium itself, and there are very large open air spaces before the stands themselves.
 Other stadiums have a similar design – for example Tynecastle's Roseburn Stand, although there is considerably less space there.
 One advantage is that since the public smoking ban has come into force it has been possible for fans to stand in the open areas at half-time for a cigarette.

 The East Stand is distinctive in appearance as it does not cover the full length of the pitch, tapering before ending around 15yds before the extremity of the pitch.
 This is because the ground behind the stand is residential, and can not be built on.
-However, the gap is not as large as a similar truncation at Fir Park, for example, and is filled by flags.

-Disabled supporters are accommodated in an enclosures at the front of both end stands.
+Disabled supporters are accommodated in enclosures at the front of both end stands.

 Other uses

-Rugby Union
+Rugby union

 Scotland have played two games at Rugby Park; against Tonga in November 2014 and Georgia on 26 November 2016.
 The match against Tonga was the first rugby union international match featuring a tier 1 nation to be played on artificial surface.